irishstorm/Ark-Reset-Tracker/README.md

-# project_2_Tracker
+#Ark Reset Tracker
 Learning to code in Python and use simple GUI